Body & mind

 The more diverse our microbes are the better - so try as many new (unprocessed) foods as possible

 Antibiotics are pretty much everywhere and are not good for us

 Fat is not always a bad thing

-And - what I always suspected (read: hoped) - too much hygiene can lead to allergies.
-(Or, in my words, dust and spiders are your friend!)
+And too much hygiene can lead to allergies.
+(Or, dust and spiders are your friend!)

 Gut.
 The inside story of our body's most under-rated organ

-I can hear you say it now: what has my gut got to do with my career?
+What has your gut got to do with your career?

 Well, as it happens quite a bit.